Lowland Anoa

 Despite their docile appearance, anoas are very excitable and dangerous.
 They can attack violently and use their sharp, short horns as daggers.

 Despite laws protecting the lowland anoa, it is facing serious declines.
-The wild population is estimated at less than 2,500 mature individuals.
-Two major causes of the anoa's shrinking population include excessive hunting for their meat and loss of habitat.
+The wild population is estimated around 2,500 mature individuals.
+Two major causes of the anoa's shrinking population include excessive hunting for their meat and horns and loss of habitat.
+As people, mining, and agriculture spread, the land is cleared and habitat is removed.